jtabunan/mock-site-rozchast/README.md

 Single handedly built using HTML5 and CSS coding with ATOM 1.52.0.

 ## Design Process
-- Converted sketch thumbnails to Adobe Xd in order to forumulate wireframes and color styling
+- Converted sketch thumbnails to Adobe XD in order to forumulate wireframes and color styling
 - Composed HTML5 and CSS coding derived from what was learned during the course in order to create a functioning website

 ### Link to website: